tarawiedeman/paymyrent/README.md

+-add proper code blocks via ``
+-add headers
+-add it to server repo as well
+-include a link to front end and back end repo to github -usage instrutctions last

 Welcome to PayMyRent!
 This application allows renters to pay their individual portion of rent and utilities each month using credit card.

-Tech stack used:
+##Tech stack used:
 -React, SaSS, Axios (front-end)
 -Node, Express, Knex (back-end)

-Usage instructions:
+##Usage instructions:
 To test out this application clone the paymyrent and paymyrentapi repositories first.

+Link to client repo and server repo

-In the client repo on your local device, run npm i to ensure all the necessary packages are installed.
+In the client repo on your local device, run `npm i` to ensure all the necessary packages are installed.
 Do to the same from the server folder.

-In the server folder you'll need to run the migration to create the property management table and then seed it.
-Use npx knex migrate:latest and npm seed:run.
+In the server folder you'll need to run the migration to create the property management database.You can use the commaand CREATE DATABASE property_management.
+Then create tables and seed them.
+Use `npm run migrate` and `npm run seed`.

 There is no public site for this application.

+ADD serve and client site

-API references
+##API references
 I used Stripe's API to allow the PayMyRent application to facilitate transactions.
 The npm package is installed by npm install stripe --save https://www.npmjs.com/package/stripe.

 This API allowed me to create a Stripe checkout session and redirect the user to a stripe checkoutpage.

-Lessons learned & next steps
+##Lessons learned & next steps

 Next I would try to build a utilities table in my database (again) so I could bring in utilities data per tenant dynamically.
 I did actually do this successfully but when I dropped the table to adjust a column name, the entire knex migration process was corrupted and I didn't have time to drop my entire database and start over.